h0ngxuanli/Scripts/README.md

 ## Transformer and Graph Neural Networks
-I have met a lot of Transformer models during intern and [VectorNet](https://arxiv.org/abs/2005.04259) is the most elegant and inspiring work among them.
-I wrote [self-attention and GCN.pdf](https://github.com/k0ngyiji/Scripts/blob/master/self-attention%20and%20GCN.pdf) for a group meeting on how to model interactions between traffic agents.
+I met a lot of Transformer models during intern and [VectorNet](https://arxiv.org/abs/2005.04259) is the most elegant and inspiring work among them.
+I wrote [self-attention and GCN.pdf](https://github.com/k0ngyiji/Scripts/blob/master/self-attention%20and%20GCN.pdf) for a group meeting on how to model interactions among traffic agents.